South Russian State Polytechnic University: After 1917

 On 25 October 2012, order No. 463 was adopted by the Government of the Rostov Region to assign the name of the university after M.I.
 Platov, which was supported by the petition of the university management dated 8 April 2013 No. 38-3 / 115.
 Consequently, on 24 June 2013, by order No. 482 of the Ministry of Education and Science of the Russian Federation, the university was decided to be renamed into FSBEI HPE South Russian State Polytechnic University (NPI) commemorating M.I.
 Platov.

 During 18 and 19 October 2007, celebrations took place for marking the 100th anniversary of the oldest university in the southern Russia.
-In the mentioned days different events were held both in the city and the university arena itself.
-The celebrations began in the covered courtyard of the university and ended with a gathering in the city theater Komissarzhevskaya.
 On 17 October, the All Russian Exhibition Fair of Research Works and Innovation Activities was inaugurated at the university premises which was dedicated to the 100th anniversary of the foundation of the university.
 The opening ceremony was attended by the mayor of Novocherkassk, the head of the city duma and the top officials of the university.
-For commemorating the occasion, "Mail of Russia" produced 20 thousand envelopes and stamps with an image containing view of the main building of the university.
-In the workshop, which was the part of the event, Nikolai Shevkunov (Don medalist), commemorative medals were inaugurated.

 Until 2008, there was a presidential governance system at the university, its last president was V.E.
 Shukshunov.